 Step Two: Finalists Selected

-Ten finalists will be selected to receive up to $100,000 each to develop and supply their prototypes for testing by two CLIA-certified independent laboratories.
+Five finalists were selected to receive $100,000 each to develop and supply their prototypes for testing by two CLIA-certified independent laboratories.

 Deadline for submissions: September 4, 2018